ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 ### Supported Networks

 - Optimism Ethereum
-- Optimism Kovan
+- Optimism Kovans

-## QuickNode
+## Infura

 ### Description and pricing

-[QuickNode](https://www.quicknode.com/) offers access to hosted Optimism nodes for $9/month at its cheapest tier.
+[Infura](https://infura.io) offers access to hosted Optimism nodes via addon.
-You can select addons, like "Archive Mode" or "Trace Mode" for an additional cost.
+This addon is currently free but Infura seems to intend to charge $200/month for this addon in the future.

 ### Supported Networks